d3x0r/STFRPhysics/LightSpeedSim.md

 ## Practical examples of failures

+After some pondering on the Lorentz Transform, I considered where its shortcomings actually manifest.

 A classic example, although somewhat simplified from reality.
 A boat on water bobs; we should really be somewhat more precise and say I have a mechanism that taps water periodically, and causes waves to emit from a certain point.
 The wave pool is infinite, and there are no boundary reflections.
 An observer can see the height of water in a region and see that it goes up and down.
 It can deduce from the direction the waves are going which direction the other body is, and with a couple detectors, can detect distance.

 So instead can we just say, there's a boat, on water, that bobs, it emits waves in a circle around it.
 Another boat can only use the height of these waves in order to see the other boat.
 The boat has perfect sensors that absorb all energy from incoming waves, and do not reflect any waves themselves, other than from their bobbing motion, but it cannot see that there was a outgoing change, because those waves will never return to the source.